sjzeil/report_accumulator/ReadMe.md

 # Report Accumulator

+## Summary

 Monitor a variety of unit testing and static analysis reports and accumulate statistics that can be plotted to portray development trends.

 This program will support interaction between a report directory (as commonly constructed in Gradle or Ant Java projects) and a project